Pwntus/howistart.org/snaplets/heist/templates/posts/clojure/1/index.md

 We are going to explore Clojure by creating a fun project together.
-In particular, we will create a twitter bot that create its text based on a mashup of [Edward Lear's poetry] ((http://www.gutenberg.org/files/13650/13650-h/13650-h.htm) ), and a goodly selection of functional programming text taken from Wikipedia.
+In particular, we will create a twitter bot that create its text based on a mashup of [Edward Lear's poetry](http://www.gutenberg.org/files/13650/13650-h/13650-h.htm), and a goodly selection of functional programming text taken from Wikipedia.

 Why Edward Lear and Functional Programming?
 First, because I really enjoy his poetry.
 I fondly remember reading his poetry to my children.
 Some of my favorite poems are [The Pobble Who Has No Toes](http://www.gutenberg.org/files/13650/13650-h/13650-h.htm#pobble), [The Quangle Wangle's Hat](http://www.gutenberg.org/files/13650/13650-h/13650-h.htm#quangle), and [The Jumblies](http://www.gutenberg.org/files/13650/13650-h/13650-h.htm#jumblies).
 The whimsical nature of his poetry, like his contemporary Lewis Carroll, have great appeal to me.
 It is only natural that I should want to combine it with my other love, functional programming.
 In fact, I feel that some of of terms in functional programming like _monad_ and _functor_,  could fit right in with Edward Lear's _Nonsense Songs_.
 This humble bot aims to unite the spheres of functional programming and nonsense poetry.